adorego/shopping-card-redux/README.md

 # shopping-card-redux
 This is a React Shopping Card Redux Demo Projetc.
 You can run the project by running:
+1. yarn install or npm install
-1. yarn start or npm start
+2. yarn start or npm start